720-689-7989 Fax: 720-669-8960 support@columbinecares.com

 When considering insurance plans, take the time to carefully review the specifics of each plan, including the costs involved.
 Access to qualified audiologists is essential for comprehensive hearing care.

 Columbine Hearing Care aims to make hearing care accessible to everyone.
-We are a self-pay clinic and non-participating Medicare provider.
-This means that we do not bill Medicare or other insurance carriers.
-However, we do accept out-of-network insurance coverage and we offer several flexible payment options such as no-interest financing, rental plans, and hearing care packages.
+We are a self-pay clinic and non-participating Medicare provider with audiologists providing hearing aids in Littleton, CO, Centennial, CO, and Lakewood, CO.
+While we do not bill Medicare or other insurance carriers, we do accept out-of-network insurance coverage and we offer several flexible payment options such as no-interest financing, rental plans, and hearing care packages.

 We are also founding partners of Hearing the Call Colorado, a non-profit organization that provides hearing aids at no charge to qualifying individuals.
 As a self-pay clinic, we are able to keep our prices lower than most clinics that take insurance, and patients often end up paying less out-of-pocket when they seek treatment with us rather than using their insurance at another clinic.
 We are happy to discuss your options with you, so please contact us today to learn more.